ISSN 2311-3219 - An International Triannual Journal

 3. Data Analysis

-Data analysis should be as concise as possible (there is no limit of article pages).
+Data analysis should be as concise as possible (there is no limit to article pages).
 Data analysis may or may not include headings and sub-headings.
 If any heading is not used then only abstract should be separated from the rest of write up.

 4. Reviews / Mini-reviews

 Review and Mini-review articles are also welcomed.
-Authors should have background of the work and are encouraged to consult the editor in advance before submission.
-References of the books should be avoided in writing the review articles.
+Authors should have a background of the work and are encouraged to consult the editor in advance before submission.
+References to the books should be avoided in writing the review articles.
 The article must include Abstract, Introduction and appropriate headings in the text and Conclusion.
 For review articles, there is no limit of article pages, but for Mini-reviews, text should not have more than 2500 words excluding tables and figures.

 It is the responsibility of the authors to ensure that about 40 - 60% of the references should be within five years of relevant work for each form of publication and the submitted manuscripts comply with journal format.